-Almost 1,500 flights will arrive and depart during this time as the Summer holiday season begins in earnest.
+Over 2,000 flights will arrive and depart during this time as the summer holiday season begins in earnest.

-Over 3.9m passengers have used Dublin Airport in the first three months of the year, a 4% increase over the same quarter last year.
+Over four million passengers have used Dublin Airport in the first three months of the year, a 5% increase over the same quarter last year.

-• Passengers should plan to arrive in the terminal building at least 90 minutes before their flight departure time irrespective of whether they are checking in on the web or at the airport.
+Passengers should plan to arrive in the terminal building at least 90 minutes before their flight departure time irrespective of whether they are checking in on line or at the airport.